kavurisriharsha/webreg_scraper/docker/README.md

 Currently, the `scraper` container is configured to mount the `data` directory as a volume so that scraped data is stored on your local machine.
 This is also where the `config.json` file is stored, which is required for it to run.

+## Troubleshooting
+If you run into any Docker issues these commands might come in handy:
+- `docker compose up --force-recreate` - Recreate the containers without rebuilding the images.
+This is useful if you want to reset the *state* of the containers.
+You might want to do this if you see a message that says that a container is unhealthy or if you see a message that says "Container failed to start" but you aren't sure why.
+- `docker compose logs` - View the logs for all containers.
+You can also specify a specific container, e.g., `docker compose logs scraper`.
+- `docker compose down` - Stop and remove all containers.
+You can also specify a specific container, e.g., `docker compose down scraper`.
+- `docker compose up -d --build` - Rebuild the images and restart the containers.
+You might want to do this after a new release or if you make any changes to the Dockerfiles yourself. might want to run this if you see a message that says "Container failed to start"
+- `docker ps` - View all running containers.
+This is useful to check if your containers are running properly.